Growing Zones: 4-11 patio / 9-11 outdoors(hardy down to 30℉) 4-11 patio / 9-11 outdoors

 Why Achacha Fruit Trees?

-For starters, Achacha Fruit Trees can be grown anywhere in the country, effortlessly.
+That means the Achacha can be grown anywhere in the country, effortlessly.
 And they can tolerate brief temperature drops down to 30 degrees once they're established.
 In colder areas, simply bring the tree indoors for the winter.
-It quickly grows to a manageable size - reaching 20 feet when planted outdoors but only 4 to 8 feet when grown in a container.
+It quickly grows to a manageable size - reaching 20 feet when planted outdoors but only about five feet when grown in a container.

 Plus, with good looks and great taste, indoor growth is highly desirable.
 This exotic tree has vibrant green leaves and an aromatic scent that will enhance space - the perfect contrast against its vivid, vibrant orange-red hue.